 In case I didn’t mention it before, it’s kind to pray for others.
-It’s a loving thing to do, pray for others.
+It’s a loving thing to do, to pray for others.
 You see, when we pray, we pray for good things.
-We pray for the sick to be healed, for the broken hearted to be comforted, for financial stability, for people to make good decisions when faced with difficult dilemmas, for government and heads of state, for the rich man and the poor man, for the guy next door and the guy we just passed on the street.
-We pray for our sons and daughters and your mothers and fathers.
+We pray for the sick to be healed, for the broken hearted to be comforted, for financial stability, for people to make good decisions when faced with difficult dilemmas, for government and heads of state, for the rich man and the poor man, for the man next door and the woman we just passed on the street.
+We pray for sons and daughters and mothers and fathers.
 We aren’t praying for petty things like our favorite team winning the Super Bowl or that our favorite hair product that was discontinued is brought back into circulation.
 We don’t pray for bad things to happen to people who have done bad; rather, we pray that justice is served – but more importantly, that the person turns from their evil ways.
 We pray for the wisdom to raise our children up right, and for the discernment to know right from wrong.
 And when we pray we not only ask for these things, but also pray that we know how to put into action what needs to be done and that we’ll have the fortitude to see things through.
 We even pray that others will start praying, because we’ve seen the outcome of more prayers being answered when more people pray, not just because the Bible says, “For where two or three are gathered together in my name, there am I in the midst of them.” – Matthew 18:20.
 We have seen evidence of this over and over again, so we believe this to be true.

-It’s okay with me if you don’t believe in the power of prayer.
 God gave you free will to believe whatever it is you believe, and that’s between you and God.
 But – the next time somebody requests prayers, please don’t disrespect them (or your own intellect) by offering to send “good thoughts” in lieu of prayer.
 A prayer is genuine because it is believed to work; if you don’t believe prayer works, it is not only illogical but intellectually dishonest to believe that “good thoughts” do work.

 Those who pray are genuine in their belief that prayer works.
 In fact, believing so strongly in the power of prayer, why WOULDN’T we pray for others’ well-being?
 If we believe prayer works, how cruel would we have to be to not pray?